Defensive lineman T.Y. McGill Jr. emerges as the Vikings' preseason standout

 "You give everything you got in training camp, but it's different," McGill said.
 "When these lights come on for the preseason games, it's time to go.
 That's what I do."

 By NFL defensive lineman standards, McGill isn't much to look at.
-He looks too short (6-foot).
+He looks too short (6 feet).
 He looks fit, but he's on the smaller side (294 pounds).

 He's been with nine teams in eight seasons.
 He's been with the Chargers three times, Washington and Philadelphia twice.
 He's been cut 12 times and has managed to play in 46 regular-season games and one in the playoffs.